-Brad and Kim Jones have tasted success with their own team in just about every category they have tackled and in 2019 will again continue with ZB Commodores.
+Brad and Kim Jones have tasted success with their own team in just about every category they have tackled and in 2020 will again continue their assault on the Virgin Australia Supercars Championship, armed with four ZB Commodores and an equal amount of talent behind the wheel.

 Brad Jones Racing continued to show it has what it takes in the world’s most competitive touring car series in 2016.